BigWillieN/GPT-Playground/README.md

 by the loss function, which measure the accuracy of our predictions.
 We manipulate the loss function so when it is low, the network is behaving like we want it to.
 We back-propagate the loss to get the gradient and we iterate gradient descent to lower our loss.
 Neural networks are the idea behind chatgpt any many other AI models.
-They take billions of parameters online to compute their result.
+They take billions of parameters and training examples online.
 Although my function only has 41 parameters >:), the neural network foundation is there.
 NOTE: Used Graphviz for visualization and Pytorch like an interface, props to Andrej Karpathy who made this possible with his awesome lectures.